pinterest/gestalt/docs/markdown/get_started/developers/development_process.md

 Avoid:

 - Boolean props: For example, instead of `isRTL: boolean` or `isStart: boolean` or `isEnd: boolean`, use more declarative props such as `layoutDirection: rtl | ltr` or `role: startInput | endInput`.

+## Technical Design Documents

+Before starting coding a new component, you must first detail the componentn specifications in Technical Design Documents (TDD).
+You can find the [TDD template here](http://pinch.pinadmin.com/TDD).

 ## RFCs